The year 6 team

 Homework

 I will be issuing homework on a Friday and it needs to be completed and returned by the following Thursday.
-If your child does not understand any of the homework, I will always give up my lunch on a Monday and Tuesday to model what is required.
+If your child does not understand any of the homework, I will always give up my lunch on a Monday to model what is required.
 This allows the children to complete it that evening and return it on time.

 Homework is very important and helps to cement a deeper understanding of our learning in class.
 I would really appreciate your support at home and ensure your child is completing this on time.
 Thank you.